 A weekly accountability options for faculty and postdocs who wish to set weekly writing goals and be held accountable for meeting them.
 Each Monday, CSU Writes emails you about your weekly writing goals.
 Then, you work on meeting your goals.
 Each Friday, CSU Writes emails you to see which goals you met or didn't meet.

-Writers can sign up for monthly (short-term), semester, or summer writing options on the Productivity Package page.
+Writers can sign up for monthly (short-term), semester, or summer writing options on the WARP page.

 DROP-IN WRITING SESSIONS : M-T-W-R